DevInSilence/runelang_docs/src/rune-core/setup-lexer.md

 ### Source code

-You can find the source code for this chapter under the `setupLexer` [tag](https://github.com/DevInSilence/runelang/releases/tag/setupLexer)
+You can find the source code for this chapter under the [`setupLexer`](https://github.com/DevInSilence/runelang/releases/tag/setupLexer)